daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 float3 c1 = col3 - col2;
 ~~~

 Then we can use Pythagoras' Theorem to calculate the overall gradient strength and store it in a variable called `edgeCol`.
 Once we have calculated the gradient, we'll compare it to the `_ColorSensitivity` defined previously.
 If `edgeCol` is greater than the threshold, we'll set `edgeCol` to the `_ColorStrength` value we also defined previously.
-Otherwise, `edgeCol` is zero.
+Otherwise, `edgeCol` is set to zero.

 ~~~glsl
 float edgeCol = sqrt(dot(c0, c0) + dot(c1, c1));
 edgeCol = edgeCol > _ColorSensitivity ? _ColorStrength : 0;
 ~~~

-We haven't written a script to drive the effect yet - we'll have that all at the end - but as a sneak peak, let's see what happens when we view an edge detection algorithm that only takes into account colours.
+We haven't written a script to drive the effect yet - we'll handle that all at the end - but as a sneak peak, let's see what happens when we view an edge detection algorithm that only considers colours.

 <img data-src="/img/tut3/part10-colour-edge.jpg" class="center-image lazyload" alt="Colour-based Edges">

-So far so good - we've got bold edges between differently-coloured regions of the image.
+So far so good - we've got bold edges between differently coloured regions of the image.
 However, we might not want to rely on this type of edge detector, as it returns strange results on shadowed areas of the image - as you can see below the catapult - and might not detect an edge where an object is placed in front of a similarly-coloured object, like some of the bushes in this image.
 We'll need additional information to draw edges here.

 ## Depth-based Edges